Non-Denominational Church \ Teaching

 The Bible

-The Bible is the infallible Word of God, inspired by the Holy Spirit, and it is without error in the original manuscripts.
-2 Timothy 3:16-17; 2 Peter 1:20-21
+The Bible is the inspired, infallible Word of God, breathed out by the Holy Spirit, and is without error in the original manuscripts.
+It is our final authority for doctrine, life, and practice.
+2 Timothy 3:16-17; 2 Peter 1:20-21; Psalm 19:7-11; John 17:17

 Bible Translations